Ms. Humphreys is the Learning Enhancement Coordinator at Elsa High School.

-Carmel School Association has a dedicated and highly qualified faculty from many different countries around the world.
+Carmel School has a dedicated and highly qualified faculty from many different countries around the world.
 To read about our teachers' credentials, expertise and interests, please click on the relevant campus.

 Annabel is the Pre-School Coordinator and Nursery A Teacher.
 Originally from Gloucestershire in England, she has the NNEB qualification (Diploma in Early Childhood Education) and a Bachelor Degree (Hons) in Professional Studies in Playwork from Leeds Metropolitan University, UK.
 She arrived in Hong Kong in 2000, and has been teaching a nursery class at Carmel since August 2006.
 In her free time, Annabel enjoys playing field hockey, swimming.